 Disclosure: Some of the outbound links on this page are affiliate links to sites that we use and would genuinely recommend.
 Using them doesn’t cost you extra, but it does help support this free guide.
 We also provide links to other sites that we believe may be helpful to you.

-Self-Catering in South West England
+How to Choose Where to Stay in South West England

-When thinking about the best places to stay in South West England, self-catering cottages and holiday homes remain one of the region’s most popular choices.
+When thinking about where to stay in South West England, self-catering cottages and holiday homes remain one of the region’s most popular choices.
 Across Devon, Cornwall, Somerset and Dorset, you can pick from cosy fishermen’s cottages overlooking the sea, converted barns in rolling countryside, modern coastal apartments, woodland cabins, farm stays and architect-designed houses with sweeping views.
-These flexible stays offer a home-from-home feel and suit families, couples, walkers, and anyone planning a longer break in the South West.

 Why self-catering works so well in the South West